Close Search

 Nebraska Hunting Draw Details

 Nebraska runs a pure preference point system.
 First and second choices are considered on an application before moving on to the next applicant during the draw.
 All points are lost once a permit is awarded during the draw.
 Permits not paid for and claimed by the successful applicant may be offered to the next applicant in the draw order.
-Any permits undrawn may carry over to the open purchase periods.
+Any undrawn permits may carry over to the open purchase periods.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now